So, you’ve successfully signed up to drive for DoorDash or you’re thinking about becoming a DoorDash driver.

 2. Don’t Worry About Pay (Yet)

-As mentioned, there are numerous DoorDash driver tips like what types of orders you should accept or the best times to do DoorDash.
+As mentioned, there are numerous DoorDash driver tips like what types of orders you should accept.

 When you’re learning how to do DoorDash, don’t worry about this for your first shift.